The Business of TV and Film: An Insider's Look

 An introduction to the main components of television.

-Learn the various sectors that make up the TV and film industries.
-With a focus on television, begin to understand the components of modern programming — the stories, types of media, platforms (i.e., Netflix and Hulu), how they’re funded, and how they make money.
+Learn the TV and film industry sectors.
+Review the components of modern TV programming — the stories, media types, platforms (Netflix/Hulu), how they’re funded, and make money.

 What is intellectual property and how to own the rights to it.

-Intellectual property can be a story or an idea for a series.
-Begin to understand what makes an idea sellable, and learn the processes by which projects are evaluated — what makes them attractive to those in the business and their long term potential.
+Understand what makes an idea sellable, and how projects are evaluated.
+Learn what makes them attractive to those in the business and their long-term potential.

 How to pitch your project to potential buyers.

-Potential buyers include streaming platforms, studios, and networks.
-A tailored pitch to these key players is essential to sell your project.
-Learn how to craft a pitch and review sample pitches — the good, the bad, and the ugly.
-Determine who will review your pitch and how to best reach them.
+A tailored pitch to potential buyers is essential to sell your project.
+Learn how to craft a pitch and review examples.
+Determine how to best reach buyers.

 Budgeting and how to monetize your project.